pablohpsilva/vuejs-component-style-guide/README.md

 Note: JSHint does not accept `vue` as extension, but only `html`.

 [↑ back to Table of Contents](#table-of-contents)

+---

+# Wanna help?

+Fork it and Pull Request what you think it should be good to have or just create an [Issue](https://github.com/pablohpsilva/vuejs-component-style-guide/issues).

 <!-- ## Add badge to your project